-- 1. Future Professionals who are up to date with all practicals, exams, and clinic practical worksheets and not on the Back on Track list may receive personal services.
+- 1. Future Professionals must follow the procedures outlined in Core and on their Skill Cards when performing a guest service. - 2.
+Future Professionals who are not on the Back on Track list may receive personal services.
 Personal services are considered rewards.
-School assignments and successful learning are the priority.
-Future Professionals must do the following prior to starting the service: - a.
-Acquire approval for the service the day of and after the first 30 minutes of the day.
-(This allows time for the guest services to be started for the day and adjusted after attendance) - b.
-Both Future Professionals must be scheduled off the service books by a Learning Leader. - c.
-Pay for service before beginning.
-Student Discount is 50% off the service guest menu. - d.
-Personal services are considered rewards and scheduled for Future Professionals who are up to date with all practicals, exams, and clinic practical worksheets.
-School assignments and successful learning are the priority.
+School assignments and successful learning are the priority. - i.
+Not be on the Back on Track list (ie. behind on practical skills and/or exams) - ii.
+Have 80% or higher attendance average - iii.
+Have 80% or higher GPA - Request approval for the personal service on the day of and after the first 30 minutes of the day.
+(This allows time for the required appointment book adjustments after attendance and guest check ins.) - · Both Future Professionals must be scheduled in Meevo by the service desk with a Learning Leader's permission. - Pay for the scheduled service before beginning.
+The Future Professional discount is 50% off the service guest menu.
+Additional color charges must be paid before mixing the color.